 1) Plant energy metabolism

 Understanding the flow of energy between metabolic pathways and organelles is important for determining how plants will respond to environmental stress and future climatic conditions.
 This research uses gas exchange, mass spectrometry and metabolite analysis to understand the key steps in photosynthesis, photorespiration and nitrogen metabolism that coordinate the energy flow between these competing processes.

 2) Carbon and oxygen isotope exchange in plants

 Isotope analysis of atmospheric CO2 is an important tool for monitoring ecosystem changes in plant metabolism in response to climate change.
 However, to interpret the atmospheric CO2isotopic signature requires an understanding of the fractionation steps associated with specific processes during leaf gas exchange.
 This research uses molecular tools coupled with stable isotope analysis and mathematical modeling of photosynthesis and isotope exchange to understand how leaf metabolism and anatomy influence the exchange of carbon and water between plants and their environment.

-I am excited to discuss research and graduate student opportunities.
-Please contact me at firstname.lastname@example.org if you are interested in joining the lab.
+Please contact me at firstname.lastname@example.org if you are interested in discussing our research.